conbench/conbench/README.md

 1. Add a Markdown file to `docs/pages/`.
 2. In the toctree in the `docs/index.rst` file, add `pages/your_new_page`, where `your_new_page` is your new filename without the `.md` file suffix.

+To test that your new pages pass our documentation linter, run the `make docs-build` command, as described above.

 ## Configuring the web application